 Time is our most precious commodity.
 People are busy.

 Spending time with someone can show them that you value them.
 But an investment of time is not about quantity but quality.

 Spending time together may lead to a relationship, but it might not be a good one.

-If, the amount of time spent with someone was the best measure of how a relationship would grow, no marriages would end, and no one would ever have conflict at work.
+If the amount of time spent with someone were the best measure of how a relationship would grow, no marriages would end, and no one would ever have conflict at work.

 Only time will tell if it is time well-spent.
 Jimmy Buffett

 How do we know we are spending quality time with someone?
 Both parties, not just one, are refreshed or energized by the experience.